Click here to return HOME

 CLARK KENT: (FILTER) Lois?
 I'm calling from a phone booth...

 For cavern sounds we originally tried having the actors stand quite far away from the mic, but the actual size of our studio wasn't big enough to sound like a very large cave.
 Some modern mixing boards have digital reverb effects built in.
-Our board doesn't, so we use an external MR-1 reverb device made by ART.
-It is a $120 electronic device about the size of paperback book used to provide various room-size simulations for guitars and drums.
-The MR-1 is now out of production, but other companies make similar, inexpensive reverb boxes.
+Our board doesn't, so we use an external reverb device.
+You can find these under-$100 devices (about the size of paperback book) used to provide various room-size simulations for guitars and drums.
 We plug a mic into this black box on one end, and plug a mic cable out of the box and into our mixing board.

 The best route is to use a semi-pro mixing board like the ones from Behringer or Mackie.
 They can route mics, effects devices and CD inputs any way you want.
-The MT&R talk show studio doesn't have this option so we've had to improvise with an external pre-amp.
+You'll need enough inputs for 6 mics or so, plus two CD/MP3/SD playback devices, and maybe a "line-in" input for a keyboard player.

 Sound Effects Microphones: